Integrating into Webhooks

 }

-When creating a webhook, specify the authentication type (authentication.type) that Finix should use when sending events to the endpoint URL.
+When creating a webhook, specify the authentication type (`authentication.type`) that Finix should use when sending events to the endpoint URL.
 When you add an authentication type, Finix will add an Authorization header to events sent to the configured endpoint URL.
 Your server can use the Authorization header to verify that the event came from Finix.

 Finix supports two authentication types: